 - Check and control the unnecessary movements of outsiders on the premises.

-3. ROLE AND RESPONSIBILITIES OF THE JUNIOR ENGINEER (J.E.)
+3. ROLE AND RESPONSIBILITIES OF JUNIOR ENGINEER (J.E.)

 - Technical supervision of the ongoing civil work.